Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

-The Council has two advisory committees: the Audit Committee and the Corporate Governance Committee .
+Council has two advisory committees: the Audit Committee and the Corporate Governance Committee.

 The role of the Audit Committee is to:

-- support the Library and Council members in complying with their obligations under the Commonwealth Authorities and Companies Act 1997
+- support the Library and Council members in complying with their obligations under the CAC Act

 - provide a forum for communication among Council members, senior managers and internal and external auditors

 The Audit Committee comprises a minimum of three non-executive Council members.
-If required, Council may appoint external members to the Audit Committee.
-The Council Chair and Director-General also attend meetings.
+Council may appoint external members to the Audit Committee.
+The Council Chair and Director General also attend meetings.
 Details of Audit Committee members and meeting attendance can be found at Appendix A.

 - Library trust-account disbursements

-- Australian National Audit Office 2011–12 financial statement audit strategy
+- the Australian National Audit Office’s 2012–13 financial statement audit strategy

 - internal audits of:

-- Sales and Promotion and Bookshop annual stocktake
+- Sales and Promotion, and the Bookshop’s annual stocktake

-- reports on legal services, compliance, fraud management, risk management and business continuity, contract management and training.
+- reports on legal services, compliance, fraud and ethics, risk management and business continuity, insurance, whistleblower complaints, contract management and training, probity and contract thresholds.